MeVisLab/examples/mevislab.github.io/content/tutorials/shorts.md

 Enter a name for your snippet like *DICOM Viewer* and click *Add*.

 A new snippet will be shown in your Snippets List.
-You can drag and drop the snippet to your workspace and the modules are re-used, including all defined field values.
+You can drag and drop the snippet to your workspace and the modules are reused, including all defined field values.

 ![Snippets List](/images/tutorials/Snippets_Panel.png "Snippets List")